MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 The following example walks you through how the simple override of a value allows a resource to have multiple roles on a project with different cost and bill rates.

 ## Create tasks
-To create tasks, you neeed to add tasks, as well as summary tasks, after which you need to assign the task before you add task duration.
+To create tasks, you need to add tasks, as well as summary tasks, after which you need to assign the task before you add task duration.

 ### Add tasks and summary tasks
 To add a task, complete the following steps.